mwycombe/QtMySql/Techniques.md

 9. If installed on a more base class, all it's subclasses' events are filtered
 10. If installed on a base class will be necessary to test widget.type() for relevance

+## tkinter events vs. PyQt Signals

+In general one has to bind an event to any tkinter widget to capture gui events.

+PyQt has a number of standard signals (aka events) for the different widgets.

+The best example is DoubleClick on a list box item.
+In PyQt this is a standard signal.
+In tkinter one has to bind a doubleclick event definition to the tkinter list box widget.

+Where there is no standard PyQt event you have to go create and bind a filter object to the widget and capture the desired QEvent
+This is similar to the tkinter event bind protocol.

+In all cases, the tkinter event and the PyQt filter must be connected to a handler for the event.

+Where existing tkinter code uses a lot of F-keys as shortcuts, these must be bound using PyQt filter objects.
+The end result is equivalent functionality with F-keys acting as shortcut keys.

 ## QtCreator/QtDesigner Notes

 When QtCreator creates the .py file using Pyuic6 it uses PyQt6 imports; these must all be changed to PySide6